-- Level of support of the teaching and administrative staff. - Very high engagement of the teaching staff in the implementation of the standards for quality assurance system.

-• High benefits through involving external experts in the programme and in suggesting how to improve it.
+- Level of support of the teaching and administrative staff. - Very high engagement of the teaching staff in the implementation of the standards for quality assurance system. - High benefits through involving external experts in the programme and in suggesting how to improve it.
 The quality of the programme clearly benefits from that.

-• Development of the system that allows a smooth students' progression through the programme.
-The success of the programme is reflected in the very low (3%) dropout rates.

-- High qualification of the students who finished the programme.
-Absolvents of the PhD programme take central positions in the Ministry of Education and in research.
+- Development of the system that allows a smooth students' progression through the programme.
+The success of the programme is reflected in the very low (3%) dropout rates. - High qualification of the students who finished the programme.
+Absolvents of the master programme take central positions in the educational system and in schools.
 This demonstrates that the programme works very well.
 Finishing of the programme increases chances to become a high-level employment in the future. - Evaluation system implemented in the programme.
-This system combines face-to-face evaluation through the interviews during and after the courses and a summative assessment via standardised questionnaires.
+This system combines face-to-face evaluation through the interviews during and after the courses and a summative assessment via standardised questionnaires. - Teaching staff put great efforts into improvement of the programme according to new research findings and new demands on the labour market. - Communication of the selection criteria, intended learning outcomes and learning opportunities.